 Subscribe for Updates

-Elections for even-numbered council district seats will be held the first Tuesday in April, 2015.
-Elections for odd-numbered council district seats will be held the first Tuesday in April, 2017.
+Elections for odd numbered council district seats will be held the first Tuesday in November 2017.
+Elections for even numbered council district seats will be held the first Tuesday in November 2019.

 Since its founding, Topeka has operated under four forms of government.
 From 1857 until 1910, Topeka was governed by the Mayor/Council plan.
 The Commission form of government was adopted in 1910 and remained in effect until 1985, when the Strong Mayor-City Council-Chief Administrative Officer plan was adopted.
 In 2005 citizens voted for a Council/City Manager form of government.

 The Topeka City Council is composed of nine members elected by district.
 Each City Council Member is elected to a four-year term of office.
 There is no limit on the number of terms that Council Members are allowed to serve.